bryaniiiii/DSAID-Assessment/README.md

-Data Engineer Tech Challenge TAP
+# Data Engineer Tech Challenge TAP
 This test is split into 6 sections

-data pipelines
-databases
-system design
-charts & APIs
-machine learning
-presentation
-Submission Guidelines
-Please create a Github repository containing your submission and send us an email containing a link to the repository.

-Dos:

-Frequent commits
-Descriptive commit messages
-Clear documentation
-Comments in your code
-Donts:

-Only one commit containing all the files
-Submitting a zip file
-Sparse or absent documentation
-Code which is hard to read
-Section 1: Data Pipelines
+# Section 1: Data Pipelines
 The objective of this section is to design and implement a solution to process a data file on a regular interval (e.g. daily).
 Assume that there are 2 data files dataset1.csv and dataset2.csv, design a solution to process these files, along with the scheduling component.
 The expected output of the processing task is a CSV file including a header containing the field names.

 You can use common scheduling solutions such as cron or airflow to implement the scheduling component.
 You may assume that the data file will be available at 1am everyday.
 Please provide documentation (a markdown file will help) to explain your solution.